 Employees earn 10 days paid leave per year to be used in the event of their own illness, an immediate family member's illness, bereavement, visits to required medical practitioners, or personal business.
-The School's Board of Directors adopted a 'use it or lose it' policy effective July 1, 2022.
-At June 30, 2023, the School had no accrued compensated absences payable.
+The School has a 'use it or lose it' policy.
+The School had no accrued compensated absences payable as of June 30, 2024.